littlestone/.emacs/README.md

 * Personal Emacs Configuration
-Using Cask and pallet and MELPA
+Using Cask, Pallet and MELPA